A Shot in the Dark (1964 film): Plot

-Although Dreyfus begins to suspect Ballon is trying to cover up facts about the murder, assuming that he is shielding someone with Maria's help, Clouseau's theory about her innocence leaves him worried that he could be undone.
-When he is forced to put him back on the case, he eventually suffers a nervous breakdown upon hearing of him going out for the evening with Maria.
-That night, several attempts are made on Clouseau's life at various establishments, including his apartment, but all of these fail while resulting in the death of several innocent bystanders.
+Although Dreyfus begins to suspect Ballon is attempting to hide facts about the murders, assuming that he is shielding someone with Maria's help, Clouseau's theory about her innocence leaves Dreyfus worried that he could be undone.
+When Dreyfus is again forced to put Clouseau back on the case, he eventually suffers a nervous breakdown upon hearing of Clouseau going out for the evening with Maria.
+That night, several attempts are made on Clouseau's life by a stalker at various establishments, including his apartment, but all of these fail while resulting in the deaths of several innocent bystanders.
 The increased notoriety of the case as a result of the incidents, coupled with proving Clouseau's theory correct, slowly cause Dreyfus to become unhinged.

-Clouseau finally decides to confront the Ballon household over the murders, hoping to trick the murderer into unmasking themselves.
+Clouseau finally decides to confront the entire Ballon household over the murders, hoping to trick the murderer into revealing himself.
 However, his plan unexpectedly proves Maria innocent in all four murders.
-Dominique reveals she killed Miguel by mistake, believing he was her husband whom she thought was having an affair with Maria; Madame LaFarge murdered George because he was about to leave her for Dominique; Simone killed Dudu in order to maintain her affair with Pierre; and Ballon murdered Henri because he was having an affair with his wife.
-Pierre also reveals that Maurice and Dudu were blackmailing Dominique.
-In the chaos that ensues, Clouseau's plan comes to its climax when Hercule cuts the lights.
-The Ballons, Madame LaFarge, Pierre, Simone, and Maurice flee and attempt to escape in Clouseau's car, unaware that Dreyfus had planted a bomb in it, intending to kill Clouseau.
-The bomb explodes, killing all six guilty parties.
+Dominique reveals she killed Miguel by mistake, believing he was her husband whom she thought was having an affair with Maria; Madame LaFarge murdered Georges, with whom she was having an affair, because he was about to leave her for Dominique; Simone killed Dudu in order to maintain her affair with Pierre; and Ballon murdered Henri because he was having an affair with Dominique.
+Pierre also reveals that Maurice was blackmailing Ballon.
+Meanwhile, Dreyfus is revealed to be the stalker targeting Clouseau previously.
+Dreyfus plants a bomb in Clouseau's car in one more attempt to kill him.
+Clouseau's plan comes to its climax when Hercule cuts the house lights in the midst of the chaos.
+The Ballons, Madame LaFarge, Pierre, Simone, and Maurice flee and attempt to escape in Clouseau's car, unaware of the bomb, and the car explodes as they drive off.
 Believing everyone was innocent, despite what they had confessed to, Dreyfus loses his sanity and is dragged away by Hercule.
-Clouseau, embracing Maria, finally declares her innocent, but a passionate kiss between the two is swiftly interrupted when Cato makes a sneak attack on them.
+Clouseau, embracing Maria, finally declares her innocent, but a passionate kiss between them is swiftly interrupted when Cato makes a sneak attack.